Content designer interview questions – plus what to ask your interviewers

 If you have not worked specifically in content design before, there are many transferrable skills you might have.
 14 of us offer career tips in this Working in Content article, including examples of how to best frame your existing experience.

-Hippo Digital and Made Tech offer salaried academies where you can learn as you earn and graduate into client work with their agencies.
-Both have highly skilled , UCD-experienced staff, and great project work opportunities.
+Some digital agencies offer salaried academies where you can learn as you earn and graduate into client work.
+These come with the opportunity to meet highly skilled , UCD-experienced staff, work on great projects.

 Career path